Lesliemwangi/bank-flatiron/README.md

 #### By Leslie Wambui Mwangi

 ## Description
-This is a ReadMe file that explains how I solved my phase 2 week 1 code challenge.
+This is a react project that shows a person's recent bank transactions.
+It also enables one to add new transactions and make the transactions increase.

 ### Prerequisite